Faculty and Staff Grants from September 2018

-- Project abstract: This project seeks to produce a country-level quantitative analysis of Disarmament, Demobilization and Reintigration (DDR) programs that are designed to transition ex-combatants from civil conflict back into mainstream society
+- Project abstract: This project seeks to produce a country-level quantitative analysis of Disarmament, Demobilization and Reintegration (DDR) programs that are designed to transition ex-combatants from civil conflict back into mainstream society

 Martin Margittai, associate professor in the Department of Chemistry and Biochemistry at the Division of Natural Sciences & Mathematics

-- Grant from the National Institutes of Health for "Defining the Conformations of Solution-Phase Tau Monmers and Small Aggregates Using Single-Molecule Spectroscopy"
+- Grant from the National Institutes of Health for "Defining the Conformations of Solution-Phase Tau Monomers and Small Aggregates Using Single-Molecule Spectroscopy"

 - Project abstract: The work will involve the production of Tau DNA constructs that carry either single or double cysteine mutations.
 As a complementary approach to the single molecule experiments performed at the University of Wisconsin-Madison, we will examine Tau conformers by double electron-electron resonance spectroscopy.